psi4/psi4/doc/sphinxman/source/scf.rst

 The key difficulty in the SCF procedure is treatment of the four-index ERI contributions to the Fock Matrix.
 A number of algorithms are available in
 |PSIfour| for these terms.
 The algorithm is selected by the |globals__scf_type|
 keyword.
-Some such algorithms consist of a single algorithm applied to the consutruction of both the Coulomb and Exchange constructions to the Fock Matrix, such as follows:
+Most consist of a single algorithm applied to the construction of both the Coulomb and Exchange parts of the Fock Matrix:

 PK [:ref:`Default <table:conv_scf>`]
     An out-of-core, presorted algorithm using exact ERIs.
 Quite fast for a